- YOU & US

 Cecilia Aponte-de-Hanna, Communications Officer

-Cecilia is a college professor, adult ESL instructor, language assessor, and TESL teacher trainer.
+Cecilia is a college professor of English and ESL at Centennial College, School of Advancement.
+She has held positions as ESL adult instructor and as language assessor and is a certified TESL teacher trainer.
 Her passion is helping English learners (all learners actually) gain agency and take control of their success, while gaining intercultural competence – a passion that propelled her to designing an experiential course in language identity and diversity while teaching at Seneca College.
-Cecilia is also an avid writer, twitter user, and blogger – with published articles in College Quarterly and Seneca’s School of English and Liberal Studies Magazine, and blogs for LinkedIn and TESL Ontario.
+Cecilia is also an avid writer, volunteer moderator and administrator for TESL Ontario webinar series, twitter user, and blogger – with published articles in College Quarterly and Seneca’s School of English and Liberal Studies Magazine, and blogs for LinkedIn and TESL Ontario.

 Jennifer Freudenthal, Affiliate Representative